rritoch/clj-nativedep/README.md

 # clj-nativedep

-A Clojure library designed to normalise inclusion of native libraries in projects.
+A Clojure library designed to normalize inclusion of native libraries in projects.

 ## Usage